-The capacity building program at EHAHRDP organised training in monitoring, documenting and reporting (MDR) for Human Rights Defenders working on LGBTI issues in Kenya in June.
-The training sought to increase the capacity of individuals and organizations for effective and comprehensive monitoring, documenting and reporting of human rights violations against the LGBTI community and its members.
+The capacity building program at EHAHRDP organised training in monitoring, documenting and reporting (MDR) for Human Rights Defenders working on minority issues in Kenya in June.
+The training sought to increase the capacity of individuals and organizations for effective and comprehensive monitoring, documenting and reporting of human rights violations against the minority community and its members.
 A training on trial observation was also organised and held in Kampala from 25th-28th July for HRDs working in the sub region.
 The training was aimed at equipping the HRDs with the skills to monitor trials involving HRDs to ensure adherence by the judicial systems to international fair trial guarantees.

 With the support of the Embassy of the Federal Republic of Germany, the capacity building program also marked the 63rd anniversary of the signing of the Universal Declaration of Human Rights by holding a five-day forum for Ugandan human rights defenders from 5 to 9th December.
 The forum, ‘Claiming Spaces: Tactical Tools for Human Rights Defenders’ opened with a day of high panel discussions leading into four days of training in which participants benefitted from one-day training modules in international and regional human rights mechanisms, digital security, social media for human rights, stress reduction for HRDs, resource mobilization, monitoring, documenting, and reporting of human rights violations, and security management training.

 EHAHRDP’s protection program has continued to offer significant support to defenders at risk.
 Set up to respond to the emergency needs of human rights defenders, the program this year responded to requests from 102 human rights defenders, including those working in areas with civil conflict and repressive regimes, as well as journalists and sexual minorities.
-More specifically, the program registered a number of cases from the LGBTI community after the murder of David Kato the LGBTI activist in January and extended support to ensure their security in addition to counselling support.
+More specifically, the program registered a number of cases from the minority community after the murder of David Kato the minority activist in January and extended support to ensure their security in addition to counselling support.

 One of the key areas of focus this year was the situation of human rights defenders in Burundi.
 EHAHRDP sought to support its network members’ campaign for justice for Ernest Manirumva, a human rights defender murdered in 2009, whose case continues to flagrantly elude justice.
 An EHAHRDP team carried out a trial observation mission to Burundi and attended a hearing on 15th June.
 In its mission report EHAHRDP called for greater transparency and urgency in the proceedings and for better protection for human rights defenders who have been threatened as a result of their involvement with the campaign.

 Under its advocacy program, EHAHRDP continued to engage with UN mechanisms, raising awareness of the challenges facing human rights defenders in the sub-region and advocating for measures to improve their working environment.
-At the 16th session of the UN Human Rights Council in March, EHAHRDP’s advocacy focused on the situation of the LGBTI community in Uganda.
+At the 16th session of the UN Human Rights Council in March, EHAHRDP’s advocacy focused on the situation of the minority community in Uganda.
 The session took place just a month after the murder of the Ugandan activist David Kato on 26th January.
-A side event on Ending Violence and Criminal Sanctions Based on Sexual Orientation and Gender Identity was co-organised and moderated by myself as well as Human Rights Watch’s Geneva Director, with Ugandan LGBTI activist Kasha Jacqueline as one of the panellists.
+A side event on Ending Violence and Criminal Sanctions Based on Sexual Orientation and Gender Identity was co-organised and moderated by myself as well as Human Rights Watch’s Geneva Director, with Ugandan minority activist Kasha Jacqueline as one of the panellists.
 At the 17th session in June EHAHRDP again focused its efforts on advocacy around the issue of reprisals, as well as on the report of the Independent Expert on Somalia, and briefed missions in advance of Uganda and Tanzania’s UPR in October.

 This year also saw the human rights situation in five countries in the sub region – Rwanda, Somalia, Sudan, Tanzania and Uganda – examined by the Universal Periodic Review, giving us the opportunity to once again engage at the UN.
 EHAHRDP continues to work with human rights defenders in these countries to follow up on recommendations made.

 In late June, EHAHRDP had the opportunity to be part of the 6th Ministerial Conference of the Community of Democracies held in Vilnius, Lithuania, and had an active role in the Strategic Dialogue with Civil Society with the US Secretary of State Hillary Clinton along with a small group of other global civil society actors.
 Representing EHARHDP, I called for the situation of human rights defenders to be reported on systematically in the State Department annual human rights reports, and also highlighted key concerns regarding human rights defenders in the East and Horn of Africa.
 We also took part in ‘Governing Migration’, an international conference organised by the International Association for the Study of Forced Migration (IASFM) which took place in Kampala, Uganda.
-In one of the two roundtable discussions on issues of forced migration that EHAHRDP took part in, we outlined some of the LGBTI issues leading to persons seeking to migrate to other countries such as laws that criminalize homosexuality, police harassment and public ridicule of LGBTI persons.
+In one of the two roundtable discussions on issues of forced migration that EHAHRDP took part in, we outlined some of the minority issues leading to persons seeking to migrate to other countries such as laws that criminalize homosexuality, police harassment and public ridicule of minority persons.

 Since its launch in 2010, usage of the Floribert Chebeya Bahizire Resource Centre has continued to grow.
 Research materials as well as computers with internet facilities are availed to the human rights defenders who use the Centre.
 Trainings in digital security have also been offered to users by our IT Officer.
-After the January death of David Kato the Resource Centre offered space and facilities to the LGBTI community as a safe working environment for them as they held meetings to strategise their way forward.
+After the January death of David Kato the Resource Centre offered space and facilities to the minority community as a safe working environment for them as they held meetings to strategise their way forward.
 The Resource Centre continues to be a place where defenders can continue their work while in exile.